GSA/plainlanguage.gov/_guidelines/write/words/verbs/use-must-to-indicate-requirements.md

 ---
-title: Use &ldquo;must&rdquo; to indicate requirements
+title: Use "must" to indicate requirements
 sidenav: guidelines
 ---